-To follow suit with Time Magazine‘s “People of the Year” awards, Ricepaper is awarding the title of “Asian of the Year” to celebrate and recognize two people who have risen to the top of their respective fields over the course of their ongoing careers.
-As a Canadian magazine, Ricepaper will be staying true to their roots and recognizing only Asian Canadians.
+To follow suit with Time Magazine‘s “People of the Year” awards, Ricepaper awards the title of “Asian of the Year” to celebrate and recognize individuals who have risen to the top of their respective fields over the course of their ongoing careers.
+As a Canadian magazine, Ricepaper will be staying true to its roots and recognizing only Asian Canadians.
 Every year the award will be rotated to different professions to highlight a diverse selection of careers.

 A Chinese Canadian physician, Dr. Theresa Tam is the chief public health officer of Canada and a strong voice in the Public Health Agency of Canada (PHAC) for navigating the country’s public health measures since the beginning of the Covid-19 pandemic.
 While she gained popularity and a following during the Covid-19 pandemic, Dr. Tam’s celebrity status also made her a target of criticism and online abuse.
 As an Asian female leader under the spotlight since the pandemic began, she never relented in the face of the merciless assaults against her and continued her work with a measured and calm demeanor during her daily briefings to Canadians, using evidence-based science to guide the country’s public health measures, and raised awareness to anti-Asian racism.